 There are two ways to deduct mileage, that will affect which expenses you can include.

 - Actual car expenses.
 Track all of your driving expenses yourself.
 Actual car expenses are difficult to track, so seek professional tax help.
-With this method, you can deduct gas, repairs, vehicle depreciation, insurance, and other vehicle-related costs.
+With this method, you can deduct a percentage of your actual costs for gas, repairs, vehicle depreciation, insurance, and other vehicle-related costs.
+This number is based on the percentage of time you use the vehicle for driving.
 Keep in mind that you will need to have receipts to support these expenses.

 The following graphic covers the various tax deductions that you can take.